nmoskova/Python-advanced/README.md

 # Python-advanced
-repo with all of the tasks solved during the course "Python advanced"  at SoftUni
+This repo holds all of the tasks solved during the course "Python advanced"  at SoftUni, separated by themes.